godotengine/godot-docs/community/contributing/code_style_guidelines.rst

 Manual usage
 ^^^^^^^^^^^^

-You can apply ``black`` manually one or more files with the following
+You can apply ``black`` manually to one or more files with the following
 command:

 ::